Grant Money Possibilities

 However, as a homebuyer, there are excellent financing options available even if you have some funds for a down payment.
 For example:

-• FHA loans require just 3.5% down of the sales price.
+• FHA loans require as little as 3.5% down of the sales price.

-• First-time homebuyers may qualify for a 3% down payment option.
+• First-time homebuyers may qualify for as little as a 3% down payment option.

 • VA loans (for Veterans, Active Duty, or National Guard members) require no down payment.